Memphis is such a great destination for music lovers, foodies, and history buffs alike!

 Here are some of the best must-visit attractions that Memphis has to offer:

-If you’re looking for fun things to do in Memphis, taking a stroll down Beale Street is one of them!
+If you’re looking for fun things to do in Memphis, a great place to start is with a stroll down Beale Street is one of them!
 Beale became popular during the early 1920s when musicians from all over the United States flocked to make their mark.

 As a result, this iconic strip has been featured in various elements of popular culture including books, films, and of course, music.